A successful webinar is a combination of insightful, valuable content and the ability of the presenter to deliver it in an engaging and fun way.

 #2: Integrate Slido with Google Slides

-If you will be showing slides during your webinar and you’re using Google Slides, you can run all Slido interaction seamlessly from one place with our Google Slides integration.
+If you will be showing slides during your webinar and you’re using Google Slides, you can run all Slido interactions seamlessly from one place with our Google Slides integration.

 You will be able to create all types of live polls, quizzes, and surveys, and add Q&A directly into your presentation right from a handy sidebar.

-Each live poll, quiz or survey will appear as a separate slide, which allows you to present and run all the interaction without any interruptions.
+Each live poll, quiz or survey will appear as a separate slide, which allows you to present and run all the interactions without any interruptions.

 Watch this tutorial video to learn more about how Slido’s Google Slides integration works.